HsiehYuho/DESProgram/README.md

 ## Description
 -------------

-This is the program simulate discrete simulation program.
+This is the program simulate discrete event simulation.
 More details can be found in documentation folder.
-Basically, we are building two parts of program, one part is the simulation program which contains generator (create customer), queue station (where customer get served), fork (a channel to distribute customers to different next stations) and exit (where cusomter leaves).
+Basically, we built two parts of program, one part is the simulation program which contains generator (create customer), queue station (where customer get served), fork (a channel to distribute customers to different next stations) and exit (where customer leaves).
+The other is configuration program which read and write the config file to perform simulation

 ## Folder Structure
 -------------